vkhatri/chef-javadeploy/README.md

 * revision_environment
 * revision_default

->> 		Hierarchy does not mean that LWRP performs any kind of attributes merge
-	 on different data bag items.
+		Hierarchy does not mean that LWRP performs any kind of attributes merge on different data bag items.
-		It means if a value is found in a data bag item for repository `current_revision` or `other_revisions`, next data bag items will not be checked and will simply ignored.
+		It means if a value is found in a data bag item for repository 'current_revision' or 'other_revisions', next data bag items will not be checked and will simply ignored.

->>		e.g. a repository revision is configured in data bag item `revision_fqdn`
-	 which means all other data bag items will be ignored.
+		e.g. a repository revision is configured in data bag item `revision_fqdn` which means all other data bag items will be ignored.
 		If no revision is found in `revision_fqdn` data bag item, LWRP will check `revision_flock` and so on in the hierarchy.

 **Data Bag Items Sample**

-***revision_fqdn***
+***item - revision_fqdn***

 	{
 	  "id": "revision_fqdn",